jakewvincent/mkdnflow.nvim/README.md

 * Increase/decrease heading levels (mapped to `+`/`-` by default). **Note**: *Increasing* the heading means increasing it in importance (i.e. making it bigger or more prominent when converted to HTML and rendered in a browser), which counterintuitively means *removing a hash symbol*.

 ### Lists
 * Toggle the status of a to-do list item on the current line (mapped to `<C-Space>` by default).
-Using the default settings, toggling will result in the following changes. 🆕 To-do symbols [can now be customized](#to_do-dictionary-table).
+Using the default settings, toggling will result in the following changes. 🆕 To-do symbols [can now be customized](#to_do-dictionary-table), but certain functions will not work for utf-8 to-do symbols.
     * `* [ ] ...` → `* [-] ...`
     * `* [-] ...` → `* [X] ...`
     * `* [X] ...` → `* [ ] ...`